smilodon76/RXOS-amdOS-zergpool/README.md

 RXOS MINING OS for amd gpus

-I may have made some mistakes in the description and in the overclocking / bios settings. check this page regularly as well as the download link for any updates. also english is not my native language.

 eth mining is coming to an end and mining with multialgo switch will return to the most profitable.

 version 3.3.3 minor fixes